| Previous Page | Next Page | Index

 Portsmouth 9 Sep 1813 The convoy for the West Indies is expected to sail in the morning.

-Falmouth 30 Sep 1813 Sailed with a convoy for Bermuda, with stores.
+Falmouth 30 Sep 1813 departed with a convoy for Bermuda, with stores.

 8 Feb 1814 captured a U.S. privateer, the 9 gun packet Bourdeaux with 50 men.

-Deal 12 Feb 1814 Arrived with marines from the Roompot, and sailed for Portsmouth.
+Deal 12 Feb 1814 arrived with marines from the Roompot, and departed for Portsmouth.

 23 May 1814 the ship's boats were used to take the U.S. letter of marque schooners : Quiz, 14, Clara, 12, and Model, 12, in Little Egg Harbour, near N. York ; 4 men in the boats were wounded.